 Our Yoga teachers have done their Yoga certifications from The Yoga Institute, Santa Cruz East, Mumbai, and from The International Yoga Vedanta Centre, Madurai.

 Classes on the technical aspects of teaching Yoga were conducted every week wherein the student needed to prepare a concept and present it in front of the class which was then strictly evaluated by the subject matter experts present there who would then approve the presentation as ok or to be repeated in case it is not up to the mark.
-A student had to give 10 such class presentations for over the course of a year to be eligible for the final exams.
+The training for yoga trainer profile demanded 10 such class presentations for over the course of a year for one to be eligible for the final exams.

 Every Sunday had a Satsang session wherein a topic related to Yoga was selected and the students were supposed to be preparing a presentation on the same in the form of a play, to be performed in front of the general public.
 A student was mandatorily required to be participating in various capacities for 6 satsangs over a period of 1 year before the final exam for the yoga certifications could be undertaken.